Marte Mjøs Persen

 Marte Mjøs Persen (born 24 April 1975) is a Norwegian politician from the Labour Party.
-She has served as minister of labour and social inclusion since 2022, and minister of petroleum and energy from 2021 to 2022.
+She served as minister of labour and social inclusion from 2022 to 2023, and minister of petroleum and energy from 2021 to 2022.
 She served as the mayor of Bergen from 2015 until being elected to the Storting in 2021.

 Political career

+Local politics

 Persen is a former member of the Red Electoral Alliance, and served as deputy chairman from 2003 to 2007, when the alliance merged to form the Red Party.
 She left the Red Party in 2008 after internal disagreements.
 She has been elected member of the city council in Bergen since 2003, first representing the Red Electoral Alliance, and from 2008 the Labour Party.
 In 2015 she was elected mayor in Bergen, and reelected in 2019.

-In March 2023, she was elected the leader of the Vestland Labour Party, with Helge Robert Midtbø and Torgeir Toppe as deputy leaders.
+In 2018, she was elected leader of the Hordaland Labour Party.
+She was re-elected in 2023 as leader of the now rebranded Vestland Labour Party, with Helge Robert Midtbø and Torgeir Toppe as deputy leaders.
+She announced in January 2025 that she wouldn't seek re-election at the next county party convention.

 Parliament

 She was elected representative to the Storting from the constituency of Hordaland for the period 2021–2025, for the Labour Party.
+While being part of the Støre Cabinet from 2021, Lubna Jaffery met in the Storting in her place, and in 2023 Benjamin Jakobsen met.
+Upon returning to parliament, she became a member of the Standing Committee on Transport and Communications and the Election Committee.

+At her local chapter's nomination convention in November 2024, ahead of the 2025 election, Persen announced that she wouldn't seek re-election and endorsed Jaffery for the top position, which was later approved.

+In 2020 she was one of the signatories of the "Call for Inclusive Feminism," a document which led to the establishment of the Initiative for Inclusive Feminism.